 The Glamorgan Heritage Coast’s best beach has its own car park and snack shop, together with everything a small person could want: huge pebbles, wide sands, and lots of rock pools.
 Dunraven Bay is popular with surfers, and it’s just a short walk up to the clifftop ruins of Dunraven Castle, whose walled gardens have been restored.

 Whitmore Bay, Barry Island

 Barry Island is a rollicking good-time resort in the great British tradition, complete with funfair and amusements.
-But if you stripped all that away (not that you’d want to) you’re still left with a beautiful Blue Flag beach, flanked by green headlands.
+But if you stripped all that away (not that you’d want to) you’re still left with a beautiful Seaside Award winning beach, flanked by green headlands.
+You can also hire beach wheelchairs, and the long flat prom is great for pushchairs and little legs.
 It’s just as good in winter, especially if you take the family dog to make new friends.

 The Welsh coast can be fantastic fun and provides great opportunities for adventurous activities, but please read up on the risks and make sure you are prepared.

 - Follow these tips from the RNLI for staying safe on the Welsh coast.

 - Visit AdventureSmart.uk for further information on how to stay safe whilst exploring Wales.